SMATechnologies/glpi-webservicestemplate/README.md

 - New WSRest connector

 # Instructions
-- See specific instructions attached with each template
+- See specific instructions provided with each template

 # License
 Copyright 2019 SMA Technologies